Among the oldest, most massive living things on earth, the giant sequioas are a must see during your trip to Yosemite.

 The square-mile Mariposa Grove is home to 500 mature giant sequoias, Earth’s largest living organisms and among her oldest as well.

-Car: The Mariposa Grove of Giant Sequoias is located at the end of Mariposa Grove Road, off of Highway 41, shortly after the park’s south entrance.
-The two-mile Mariposa Grove Road is closed to cars from November to April, but visitors can make their way out on snowshoes or skis during the winter months.
+Car: The Mariposa Grove of Giant Sequoias is located at the end of Mariposa Grove Road, off of Highway 41.
+There is a larger parking lot as well as an arrival plaza to the right, shortly after the park’s south entrance.
+From here you can grab a bus to the grove.

-Hike or ride: From behind the Big Trees Lodge, follow a 6.5 mile trail to the Mariposa Grove.
+Hike: From behind the Wawona Hotel, follow a 6.5 mile trail to the Mariposa Grove.
 Be prepared for significant elevation change.
-Take the shuttle back or make it a round-trip trek.
 See our hiking guide for more information!
 You can also ride into the grove on horseback.

 In winter, the Visitors Center closes and the grove offers no formal services, but visitors can park at the start of the Mariposa Grove Road and cross country ski or snowshoe through the park.